Disputes and Sanctions

 Investigation – Cygnus and Pegasus

-On 25 June 2019, the OGA opened an own initiative non-binding dispute resolution investigation into the prioritisation of access to Cygnus capacity in relation to transportation and processing services for gas from the Pegasus field, taking into account in particular:
+On 30 August 2019, the OGA concluded its own initiative non-binding dispute resolution investigation into the prioritisation of access to Cygnus capacity in relation to transportation and processing services for gas from the Pegasus field.

 The OGA’s Regulatory Approach